The Mighty B!: Home media

 A DVD of selected episodes from the series, entitled We Got the Bee, was released on February 24, 2009.
-It contained 8 episodes, behind the scenes footage, an animatic version of the episode "Bat Mitzvah Crashers" and a karaoke music video for "Running with the Rainbow Unicorn".
+It contained 8 episodes, behind the scenes footage, an animatic version of the episode "Bat Mitzvah Crashers", and a karaoke music video for "Running with the Rainbow Unicorn".
 Another DVD, named BEEing Bessie Higgenbottom, was released on December 8, 2009, exclusively at Amazon.com.
 This release contains 3 episodes as well as the karaoke music video for "Buzz Off" from the Dragonflies special.
 It is published on demand onto DVD-Rs.
 On December 8, 2020, the entire series was added to Paramount+ (formerly CBS All Access).

 Reception

 Critical reception

 One review from Brian Lowry of Variety explained it contains a "kind of crazed energy and inventiveness that isn't associated often enough with girl-oriented children's fare [...] [and] opts for a more elevated approach – like that aforementioned roller-coaster jaunt, taking a free-spirited jump off the tracks and trusting its audience to hang on for the ride."
-David Hinckley of Daily News gave the show four stars, while writing that The Mighty B! "has a decent shot at becoming a pre-tween fave."
+David Hinckley of Daily News gave the show four stars, while writing that The Mighty B! "has a decent shot at becoming a pre-tween fave".
 Aaron H. Bynum of Animation Insider called the series a "good, brainless cartoon [...]
 [Because] viewers shouldn't ever be bored with Bessie," but criticized part of its humor for not "try[ing] to do too much, which may ultimately work against it when the story calls for the characters to do too little.

-Denver Post contributor Joanne Ostrow declared the protagonist of the series a "female answer to SpongeBob SquarePants". 's Ed Liu of Toon Zone called The Mighty B! a show that he admires more than what he "truly love[s]", stating: "There is prodigious talent behind it and its wonderfully energetic, boisterous comedy.
+Denver Post contributor Joanne Ostrow declared the protagonist of the series a "female answer to SpongeBob SquarePants".
+Ed Liu of Toon Zone called The Mighty B! a show that he admires more than what he "truly love[s]", stating: "There is prodigious talent behind it and its wonderfully energetic, boisterous comedy.
 It's clearly trying very, very hard to be entertaining and largely succeeds [...]
 I almost feel bad for not liking The Mighty B! more than I do, and I'm still not sure why I don't enjoy it more".
 He noted it was worth pointing out that more recent episodes of the show seem "more assured and funnier" than the eight episodes on the We Got the Bee DVD.